-The results from matrix spikes are primarily designed to assess the validity of analytical results in a given matrix and are expressed as percent recovery (%R).
-The laboratory shall document the calculation for %R. The percent recovery of the matrix spike is calculated using the following equation in which %R is percent recovery, SSR is the observed spiked sample concentration, SR is the sample result, and SA is the reference concentration of the spike added:
+The components to be spiked shall be as specified by the mandated analytical method.
+The results from matrix spikes are primarily designed to assess the validity of analytical results in a given matrix, and are expressed as percent recovery (%R).

+The percent recovery of the matrix spike is calculated using the following equation, where %R is percent recovery, SSR is the concentration measured in the matrix spike, SR is the concentration in the unspiked sample, and SA is the concentration of analyte that was added:

-$$%R = (SSR - SR)/SA 100$$
+$$%R = (SSR-SR)/SA100$$